galinavikst/icap-task/README.md

-# Product1 App
+# icap-test

-Product1 is a Next.js web application that allows users to browse, search, sorte, and add their favorites.
-The app utilizes the [Dummyjson](https://dummyjson.com/) to fetch products and information.
-Not responsive yet.

 ## Features

-- Browse and search products from the API.
+- Browse table from the API.
-- Sort products in the table.
+- Sort data in the table.
+- Adit table.
-- Add new product.
+- Pagination.
+- User authentication.

 ## Technology Stack